-The aim of this descriptive measurement study is to develop and describe a unique and reliable method for the assessment and quantification of all pelvic floor changes from the group of obstructive defecation disorders.
-This method should be applied to all affected patients regardless of their age, size, weight, whether they suffer from minor diseases, and/or after surgery, and should deliver reliable and unique data.
-It should provide a diagnosis without any interpretation from the examiner.
+The aim is to develop a unique and reliable sonographic method for the assessment and quantification of all pelvic floor changes from the group of obstructive defecation disorders.
+This method applied to all affected patients regardless of their age, size, weight etc., should deliver reliable and unique data.

 The diagnosis of each faculty differs fundamentally from the others, and even within the same pathological area there are different ideas about diagnostic methods and treatments.
 The results are classified with the Pelvic Organ Prolapse Quantification (POP-Q), as well as classified into different levels [6,10].
 This is a rational approach, but has the disadvantage that only the gynecological pathologies are considered.
 The front compartment (urologic) is occasionally considered, but the rear compartment (proctologic) is practically never considered.
 POP-Q considered only the excess of the descent of the uterus, the bladder is not directly, the descent of the rear compartment not sufficiently assessed .
 Therapy proposals often do not involve combined pathological changes, which occur mostly on the pelvic floor .
 The resulting therapy does not therefore address the complexity of the condition.